Dynamic Snippets

 }

-Modify the sister method handleUnlike()
+Modify the corresponding handleUnlike()

-collection to the template (say in
+collection is passed to the template (let's say in the

-the renderDefault()
+renderDefault()

 render<Something>